sigito/Linguee-Workflow-for-Alfred/README.md

 More about hotkeys in Alfred available [here](https://www.alfredapp.com/help/workflows/triggers/hotkey/).

+### Setting translation language pair

+`source_language` and `destination_language` define the language pair used for the translation.

+Default pair is English + German.
+To override this behavior, set the variables to a desired pair.
+For a full list of available language pairs please visit <https://www.linguee.com/?moreLanguages=1#moreLanguages>.
+The values of the variables must be a lowercased language name in English.
+E.g., "english", "german", "french".

 ### Miscellaneous flags

 * `check_for_updates` – whether the workflow should periodically check for a new version.